By Lenah Bosibori

-Since the pandemic began, tourism and transport have been greatly affected, the sectors that largely fund conservation.
-A quarter of the visitors who come to the parks are foreigners, according to Balala.
+Tourism and transport have been largely affected, the sectors that largely fund conservation.
+25 percent of the visitors who come to the parks are foreigners, according to Balala.

-Maa Beadwork is a social enterprise facilitated by the Maa Trust based in the Maasai Mara.
-It is a collective of 579 women, each from a different family across 17 villages in Narok County.
+The Maa Beadwork is a social enterprise facilitated by the Maa Trust based in the Maasai Mara Kenya.
+It is a collective of 579 women, each from a different family across seventeen villages in Narok County.

-The project is able to support more than 11,000 people in the Maasai community through the beadwork products they sell to tourists and donations of USD $5 they get from guests per night from the camps within Olare Motorogi Conservancy, as well as annual support from travel company Asilia Africa in Naboisho Conservancy.
+The project is able to support over 11,000 people in the Maasai community through the beadwork products they sell to tourists and donations of $5 they get from guests per night from the camps within Olare Motorogi Conservancy as well as annual support from Asilia Africa in Naboisho Conservancy.

-When the Covid-19 pandemic hit Kenya, the project was suspended due to the closure of the park.
+Since the COVID-19 pandemic hit the Kenyan shores, the project has been suspended due to the closure of the park.

 ”The Maa Beadwork project has been affected as we make our sales from tourists who visit our store and purchase our beads.
 We have had to reduce our production; this has made our beadwork ladies lose income,” said Letoluo.

 Letoluo is now encouraging visitors to use their online platform to purchase the beaded products to promote their work and help them earn a living so that they can feed their families during these difficult moments.

 Simaloi Saitoti, Maa Beadwork Operations Officer hopes that her salary will be restored upon return to nomalcy, and is urging tourists to lend support to The Maa Trust through donations and by purchasing their products online or visiting their shop once they are within the Mara.

 Mdua Kirokor, one of the beadwork beneficiaries says that she has been able to earn an income through beading as a member of Oltiamdoki beading group.
 The income she gets has helped her to take her children to school and buy home provisions like water tanks and a gas cooker.